A Guide to Bajra and Bajra Roti – The What, Why and How

 - High Fiber: Packed with dietary fiber, it aids digestion, regulates blood sugar, and keeps you full – an ally in weight management.

-How Many Calories Does Bajra Roti HaveA single bajra roti typically contains around 90-100 calories, making it a sensible choice for those monitoring calorie intake.
+How Many Calories Does Bajra Roti HaveA single bajra roti typically contains around 90-100 calories which is lower than the calories of a whole wheat roti, making it a sensible choice for those monitoring calorie intake.

 Modern Twists on Bajra RotiWhile traditional bajra roti reigns supreme, here are some modern recipes to spice things up:

 Leftover Bajra Roti Jaggery Coconut Churma